Eoin-Murphy/New-Library-Frontend/README.md

 these two options:
 - Host your project online (example surge.sh), create and share your git repository
 - (or) Send, via email, project sources and instructions how to start it

+# Dev Progress:

+- Initially just set up a bare-bones Spring Boot App.
+- Decided to use H2 in memory database for persistence.
+- Defined a Book and Student entities.
+-